Curves on complete intersections and measures of irrationality: Covering families and degenerations of stable maps

 \subsection{The Breaking Lemma}

-The input we need for the induction arises from constraints on which curves on the central fiber of an SNC degeneration of varieties deform to nearby fibers.
+The proof of Theorem \ref{thm:main_covering_degree} in \S\ref{sec:covering degree of complete intersections} proceeds by induction and relies on constraints governing which curves on the central fiber of an SNC degeneration of varieties deform to nearby fibers.
 These results rely on multiplicity matching conditions along the boundary that are well-known to experts in relative Gromov--Witten theory.

 \begin{defn} Let $R$ be a DVR, and $s,\eta \in \Spec{R}$ be the closed point and generic point, respectively.
 An \textit{SNC degeneration of varieties} over $R$ is a flat proper family $f : \X \to \Spec{R}$ such that $\X_\eta$ is a smooth variety and $\X_s$ is reduced with simple normal crossing (SNC) singularities. \end{defn}